https://www.homejelly.com/wp-content/uploads/2018/06/8-Pro-looking-slatted-bench.jpg

 Putting-It-All-Together Instructions:

-DIY Tip: you may want to have TWO drills for this project – one for creating your second pilot holes, another for screwing in screws.
-This will speed up the process!
+DIY Tip: have TWO drills for this project to speed up the process.
+One to create your second pilot holes, and the other for screwing in screws.

 1. Start your first layer.